zainahmed0597/chapter-17-flutter-getx/README.md

 # Flutter GetX State Management Chapter 17

-Flutter Getx Road Map and what we will learn in this playlist.
+Flutter GetX Road Map and what we will learn in this playlist.

 ## Getting Started